 The last thing you want to do is to build a big team and then get terminated because you broke the rules.

 As a small, part-timer, your company won’t monitor everything you do.
 But if you achieve any level of success in their company, they will watch you like a hawk.
 One false move and your business is done.

 Yes, there are exceptions to every rule.
 I learned that in the Army.
 There are three exceptions to this rule that I should address.

 Here’s the bottom line.
 Find one good MLM Company and sell out to it!
-Don’t try to do so many opportunities at once that you dilute your efforts and overwhelm yourself.
-It’s much easier to build one successful business than it is to go out and try to build two, three or four successful businesses at the same time.
+Don’t try to promote so many different opportunities at once that you dilute your efforts and overwhelm yourself.
+It’s much easier to build one successful business than it is to go out and try and build two, three or four successful businesses at the same time.

 Of course, this is just my opinion.
 I don’t expect you to agree with me on this one, but I would love to hear what you think about this subject.
 Should people join and promote multiple MLM Companies at once?
 Leave a comment below and let me know what you think.